GetSomeSleepBro/blogon/tech/index.md

 ---
-title: "Home"
+title: Tech Posts
 layout: category
 ---
-Welcome to my blog!
+All about technology.